 If you look at tons of Bollywood movies (especially movies like Om Shanti Om), then you will realize that the concept of reincarnation is prevalent across India.
 It’s not just in India, however, there are tribes across the globe that accept rebirth as a form of natural phenomenon.

 What really is reincarnation?
 It comes from the Latin language which means “entering the flesh again”.
 For Hindus, the process is known as ‘punarjanma’.
-It’s been explained in details in the Hindu scripts, more so when Lord Vishnu incarnated times and again in human form to protect people from evil.
+It’s been explained in detail in the Hindu scripts, more so when Lord Vishnu incarnated times and again in human form to protect people from evil.

 In Hinduism, the body is only a form of container.
 It is like clothes.
 The main essence is the soul.
 The soul is immortal, and when a person dies, it takes another body just like how we wear new clothes.
 The rebirth, however, is on the basis of one’s karma.
 You can incarnate as birds, animals or humans or other forms as per your karma.

-Interesting Facts about Reincarnation in Hinduism
+Interesting Reincarnation Facts in Hinduism

 To know how reincarnation actually happens, you need to know these seven interesting facts about reincarnation in Hinduism